The Basil Brush Show

 The Basil Brush Show is a British children's television sitcom series, starring the glove puppet fox Basil Brush.
 It was produced for six series by The Foundation, airing on CBBC from 27 September 2002 to 25 December 2007.
 The show is a spin-off from the original 1960s–1970s BBC television series, but without any of the original cast.
-BBC later announced that the show was not going to have a seventh series.

 Overview

 The series is set in a colourful modern penthouse flat, which is jointly owned by Basil and his sidekick, Stephen (Christopher Pizzey).
 Living with them are Stephen's niece and nephew, Molly (Georgina Leonidas), and Dave (Michael Hayes).
 They are left under the care of Stephen so that Molly & Dave's parents can go on a round the world trip.

-Other characters include Anil (Ajay Chabra), the owner of a greasy-spoon café under the name of 'Anil's', where the main characters would frequently be seen dining.
-Ella (Tisha Martin) is Basil & Stephen's neighbour who loves to sing.
+Other characters include Anil (Ajay Chhabra), the owner of a greasy-spoon café under the name of 'Anil's', where the main characters would frequently be seen dining.
+Ella (Tisha Martin) is Basil and Stephen's neighbour who loves to sing.
 She is later replaced by Maddison (Laura Evans), an American fashion designer.
-Laurie Ventry also appeared in several episodes, playing a different character every time.
+In Series 1, Laurie Ventry appeared in 12 out of the 13 episodes, playing a different character every time.

 Notably, the series takes a laissez-faire attitude towards the show's atmosphere, and the fourth wall is frequently broken; characters often reference the fact that they are on a studio set, and several episodes feature scenes and segments where the show's cameramen and crew become involved in the storyline.

 As the show was re-vamped in later years, two other characters were introduced.
 Liam (Michael Byers) replaces Stephen as Basil's new sidekick, with Lucy (Janine Vieira - Series 5 & Madeline Castrey - Series 6) debuting as Anil's niece.

 Key characters

 Basil Brush

 Basil Brush is a red fox, rendered as both a glove puppet and an animated character.
+He usually wears a green jacket and a red cravat, and speaks in a posh manner, using Received Pronunciation and addressing people as "Mister", "Master" or "Miss".
+His catchphrase is "Boom!
+Boom!", usually exclaimed after bursting out laughing at one of his own jokes.
+He is voiced by Michael Winsor, who is credited as "Basil's Personal Assistant".